Built-in OutlookLive comparison

 Is Toggles only useful for teams?

-Toggles is designed for teams with repeatable client-facing emails.
+Toggles is most valuable for teams with repeatable client-facing emails.
 Individual users with very simple reuse needs may find Outlook's built-in templates sufficient.
+The bigger value appears when multiple senders need consistent language, complete attachments, standard subjects, and the right recipients.
+Toggles is built to help teams send those emails in seconds without leaving Outlook.

 What does Toggles add beyond reusable text?